heykinchan/minesweeper/README.md

 # Mine Sweeper Game

-A course project in my uni study.
 This is a Minesweeper game for fun, implemented using Java with Gradle and Processing library.

 ---